 Lieutenant Colonel Michael P. Cicchi

 United States Marine Corps

-His personal decorations include the Meritorious Service Medal, the Air Medal (Strike/Flight numeral 6), The Navy/Marine Corps Commendation Medal, the Navy/Marine Corps Achievement Medal with one gold star, and the Combat Action Ribbon.
+LtCol Cicchi’s personal decorations include the Meritorious Service Medal, Air Medal, Navy Commendation Medal with combat “V”, Navy Achievement Medal, and Combat Action Ribbon.